 As a parent I couldn't help but notice that there are other factors that matter in building a lifelong love of learning.
 Confidence, curiosity, initiative, courage, willingness to try hard things, willingness to make mistakes and fail, collaboration, communication, a sense of agency, an ability to stay on a task in the absence of rewards or consequences etc. Their overall growing relationship with learning mattered so much more than the 'stuff he/she is learning' in the moment.
 I knew I wanted to raise self directed learners but there was very little guidance on how to actually go about doing that.

 Also, How do we raise children who grow into their full human potential... beyond standard academic achievement?
 Success is defined differently by each parent.
 We knew we wanted more than what shows up on the report card.
 Who they are as a person?
-Are they growing into compassionate, caring and responsible children?
+Are they growing into compassionate, caring and responsible person?
 Are they able to hold their own, do they have a strong sense of purpose and a positive relationship with themselves?
 Are they growing in alignment with their values and morals or are they busy pretending just to fit in amongst their peers?

 With time and growing knowledge, I have come to realize that there is lot of foundational knowledge that can help parents on a fundamental level and address the root cause of many of these problems.
 We really have something worth pursuing in terms of knowledge and skills which can help us do so much better as home educators and mothers.
 Inshallah